RonLinu/ydownloader/README.md

 -------------------------------------
 INSTALLATION OF THE WEB SOCKET SERVER:

-  Node.js must installed on your system, if not already yt-dlp and ffmepg utilities must be installed and in your PATH add the "websocket" directory provided here on your drive (Linux/MacOS only: insure xterm terminal is installed)
+- Node.js must be installed on your system, if not already
+- yt-dlp and ffmepg utilities must be installed and in your PATH
+- add the "websocket" directory provided here on your drive
+- (Linux/MacOS only: insure xterm terminal is installed)

 To run:
  - Linux/MacOS: start with ydownloader.sh